frasfras/ReputationExpert/README.md

 -To interact with Social media monitoring: <br/>
 function if_brand_mentioned(){
- <br/>  echo"Analyze tone and sentiment this brand mentioned "
+ <br/>  echo"Analyze tone and sentiment of this brand mentioned "
 }<br/>
 -Mentions gathered in social Media what was details .